-Amandaland: cast, plot and everything we know about the new Motherland spin-off
+Amandaland: release date, cast, plot, trailer, interviews and everything you need to know about the Motherland spin-off

-Amandaland on BBC1 features Motherland stars Lucy Punch, Philippa Dunne and Joanna Lumley.
+Amandaland is a BBC1 comedy following the Motherland characters played by Lucy Punch, Philippa Dunne and Joanna Lumley.

 Amandaland on BBC1 follows on from three series of the hit BBC2 comedy Motherland which focuses on Lucy Punch's Motherland character Amanda.